 A student on Academic Probation whose Cumulative Grade Point Average falls below the College's minimum progress requirements as listed above will be suspended.
-Before registering for the subsequent Fall or Spring semester, a student must show academic progress by earning a C or better in at least one three-credit course at Lackawanna.
-College or another institution.
-Courses can be taken during intercession or summer session.
-After demonstrating academic progress, a student may apply for re-admission.
-If a suspended student believes that extenuating circumstances contributed to academic difficulties during a particular semester, he/she may appeal the suspension to the Academic Dean.
+A suspended student ordinarily cannot register for courses in the subsequent semester.
+If a suspended student believes that extenuating circumstances contributed to academic difficulties during a particular semester, he/she may appeal the suspension to the Associate Vice President for Academic Affairs within five (5) days of receipt of notice of suspension.
+Otherwise, a student may apply for readmission at the conclusion of the final grading period following the semester of dismissal.